Services for Students

 Withdraw or choose to study elsewhere

-If you have decided that you wish to study elsewhere the first thing that you should do is investigate with your chosen proposed University/Higher Education Institution whether that will be possible in your circumstances.
+If you have decided that you wish to study elsewhere, the first thing that you should do is enquire with your chosen university/higher education institution as to whether that will be possible in your circumstances.

 When you have secured a place you will need to be released from the University of Nottingham through our withdrawal process.
-Withdrawal forms are available here.
-The form should be completed and returned to Student Services.
+Complete the withdrawal form and return to Student Services.

-Even if you plan to leave the university we would encourage you to have a conversation with your Personal Tutor or Course Director to ensure that this is the right decision for you.
+We would encourage you to still have a conversation with your personal tutor or course director to ensure that this is the right decision for you.

 Voluntary interruption of study

-You may, for a variety of reasons, want to interrupt their studies.
-Voluntary Interruption of study is one of the ways the University can support you through personal difficulty and can also be used in other time-limited circumstances (for example, by SU sabbatical officers).
+You may want to interrupt your studies.
+Voluntary interruption of study is one of the ways the university can support you through personal difficulty and can also be used in other time-limited circumstances (for example, by SU sabbatical officers).

-You should make your request to your school, and it is for the school to decide whether or not to recommend the interruption, taking into account the guidance in other sections.
+You should make your request to your school, and it is for the school to decide whether or not to recommend the interruption, taking into account the guidance found in the Quality Manual.

 In the case of research students who have already had an interruption of a year, any further extension will only be approved in exceptional circumstances.

-Further details can be found on the Quality Manual voluntary interruption of study webpage(s).
+Further details and interruption forms can be found on the Quality Manual voluntary interruption of study webpage(s).

 Implications